CartoDB/mobile-sdk/doc/geocoding.md

 ### Online Geocoding

-Online geocoding is realized via [Pelias](https://github.com/pelias/pelias), and for that you need your own mapzen api key.
-Just go to https://mapzen.com/, sign up and you'll automatically receive your api key.
+Online geocoding is available through [Pelias](https://github.com/pelias/pelias).
+You will need your own Mapzen API key.
+Sign-up at [https://mapzen.com/](https://mapzen.com/) to receive an API key.

-All you need to do to implement online geocoding is initialize the service, create the request and then calculate addresses, as shown below
+Implement online geocoding to initialize the service, create the request, and calculate addresses:

 <div class="js-TabPanes">
   <ul class="Tabs">